 Patients with atypical anorexia may require medical stabilization at the start of treatment to address unresolved medical complications.
 When you arrive for treatment, one of the first things the treatment team will do is run labs to assess for symptoms of malnutrition.
 Medical doctors and psychiatrists monitor and support patients who are acutely ill.
 Psychiatric medicines and other medications are prescribed to support healing.
 Nursing professionals work closely with the treatment team to address atypical anorexia complications, providing medical care when emergency medical intervention is needed.

-Psychotherapy is an integral part of atypical anorexia treatment.
+Eating disorder therapy is an integral part of atypical anorexia treatment.
 Experienced eating disorder clinicians work one on one with patients, applying a number of evidence-based clinical interventions to support behavioral change.
 Therapists introduce coping skills to patients, and challenge negative thought patterns.
 Some of the evidence-based therapies used in atypical anorexia treatment include:

 - Acceptance and Commitment Therapy (ACT)